 Fair, quicker, less expensive resolutions with more control by the parties should be the objectives of both arbitrations and mediations.
 Using my 45 years of experience as a trial lawyer and 30 years as a neutral, I employ a flexible, creative, collaborative approach to both ADR processes to assist the parties in achieving these goals.
+This includes remote meeting capability.

 Commercial and construction arbitrations pose ongoing challenges to insure a fair expeditious outcome.
 These challenges require both experience in handling the issues that arise and familiarity with the subject matter.
 As both an arbitrator and litigator I have handled a broad range of significant commercial disputes throughout the country.